Glória Pires

-In 2013, she starred in the movie Reaching for the Moon along with Miranda Otto, and directed by Bruno Barreto.

-In 2013, she was also honoured by Forbes Brazil as one of Brazil's most influential persons being ranked in the 28th position out of the 30 short-listed.
+In 2013, she was honoured by Forbes Brazil as one of Brazil's most influential persons, being ranked in the 28th position out of the 30 short-listed.

-Biography
+Early life

 Pires was born on 23 August 1963 in Rio de Janeiro.
 She is the daughter of producer Elza Pires and actor Antônio Carlos Pires.
 She has a sister named Linda Pires, a therapist.
 She is of Native Brazilian and Portuguese descent.

 Career

-1970s
+1960s and 1970s

 Glória made her debut as an actress at the age of 5, on the telenovela A Pequena Órfã, broadcast on the now-defunct TV Excelsior.
 She initially participated only in the show's opening sequence, but director Dionísio Azevedo would later cast her to play a minor character.
 On her first day of shooting, however, she experienced a nasal hemorrhage and was removed from the telenovela.
-Later, when the lead actress Patrícia Ayres dropped out due to contractual reasons, Glória had a second chance by dubbing Ayres' voice at such a young age.
+Later, when the lead actress Patrícia Ayres dropped out due to contractual reasons, Glória was given the chance to dub Ayres' voice.

-In 1971, Glória made a screen test for the role of Zizi in the Globo telenovela O Primeiro Amor, but was rejected.
+In 1971, Glória did a screen test for the role of Zizi in the Globo telenovela O Primeiro Amor, but was rejected.
 In 1972 she made her debut in the network's Caso Especial episode "Sombra de Suspeita".
 That same year she made her telenovela debut starring in a minor role in Janete Clair's Selva de Pedra.
-It became the only telenovela in the history of Brazil to reach 100 percent of share.
 In 1973 Glória landed a tiny role in Clair's O Semideus.
 She also acted alongside her father and Chico Anysio on the comedy program Chico City, broadcast on Rede Globo.
-She would act in several other comedy programs.
-In 1976, Glória starred in Clair's Duas Vidas, where she learned a lot from senior actor Luiz Gustavo, who played her father in the telenovela.
+She went on to act in several other comedy programs.
+In 1976, Glória starred in Clair's Duas Vidas, where she learned a lot from senior actor Luiz Gustavo, who played her father in the series.
 In 1977, disappointed with the roles offered to her, she decided to take a break from acting.

 In 1978, Glória learned from her father that director Daniel Filho was searching for an actress to play Sônia Braga's teenager daughter in his telenovela Dancin' Days.
 After much deliberation, she decided to take the screen test for the role.
 The telenovela was a big hit and Glória won the Best Newcomer Award from the São Paulo Association of Art Critics.
 During the telenovela's original broadcast, she faced censorship from the Juvenile Court, which prohibited her from giving interviews based on her controversial opinions about the school system.
 In June 1979 Glória landed the lead role in Cabocla opposite her husband Fábio Jr. She was unable to shoot the final scenes of the telenovela due to a severe stress crisis that kept her hospitalized for two weeks.